16 Different Types of Hybrid Chicken Breeds

 by BennBeck is licensed under CC BY-NC-ND 2.0

 A Black Rock chicken is a cross between a Rhode Island Red and a Barred Plymouth Rock.
-The result is a chicken that is good for both egg production and meat
+The result is a good chicken for both egg production and meat

 Black Rocks are known for being calm and friendly, making them a good choice for backyard chickens.
 They also have the potential to produce around 100 eggs per year.